-Some of the elements and proposals set out in this document can only take effect if certain regulations are made by the Lieutenant Governor in Council under the Education Act.
+Notice: Some of the elements and proposals set out in this guide can only take effect if certain regulations are made by the Minister of Education or Lieutenant Governor in Council under the Education Act.
 Such regulations have not yet been made.
 Therefore, the content of this Guide should be considered to be subject to such regulations, if and when made.